Major Donor Fundraising: How to Strengthen Your Strategy

 - Major donor retention rate

-Thanking and Stewarding Your Major Donors
+Thanking & Stewarding Major Donors

 Once a major donor has given a gift for the first time, it can be tempting to call your work done for a while, until your next funding need arises.
 After all, the completed gift is likely the result of months of face-to-face meetings, phone calls, emails, and more.